spacebarley/cs470-melanoma/README.md

 └── README.md
 ```
 Each directory have its own README.md and comments.
 For more info, you can refer directory own README.md

+Training/inference codes and .pt files located at model directory (Git submodule).
+You can check more info at model repo.
 ## Init Git Submodule
 Model folder is Git submodule, so you need to run the following command on your shell to initialize model folder.
 ```bash